Care Quality Commission Local Authority assessments

 How the CQC Local Authority assurance process works

 CQC wants to provide independent assurance to the public on the quality of care in the area.
-They will want to understand how the care provided in Cheshire East is improving outcomes for people and reducing inequalities in their access to care.
+They want to understand how the care provided in Cheshire East is improving outcomes for people and reducing inequalities in their access to care.
 They will listen to peoples' experiences and outcomes from care.
-Although the assurance is focused on Local Authority adult social care, we know the outcomes we achieve for people are dependent on how well we work together with partners, so the assessors will also evaluate how well agencies work together to support people as one joined up system.
+Although the assurance is focused on Local Authority adult social care, we know the outcomes we achieve for people are dependent on how well we work together with partners, so the assessors also evaluate how well agencies work together to support people as one joined up system.

 The following checkboxes are used for accordion drop-downs.
 When selected, they show content that was visually hidden